 What makes Demel special?

 Everyone should try Demel, located in the historic center just outside of the Hofburg Palace.
 Demel served the royal palace and its inhabitants and is one of the oldest coffee houses in Vienna .
 I had hot chocolate because I knew I would have coffee later; my friends all ordered some sort of special Viennese coffee drink.
 Everything was served in classical style on a small silver tray with a shot of water on the side.
+I wish this tradition would make its way stateside.

-I quite like this tradition and wish it would make its way stateside.
-Demel is also known for its fantastic pastries and cakes.
-There’s a kitchen in the back where you can watch them making these sweet creations.
+Known for fantastic pastries and cakes, there’s a kitchen in the back where you can watch them making these sweet creations.

 Optional excursion in Vienna